 They can be effective states, especially in a time of crisis.
 But they are not nice places to live, nor do they have the ability to self-correct from mistakes as readily.

 A Russo-Trump alliance means America’s Republicans have bought into self-interest over values.
-Many will argue the US has never been about values.
+Many will argue America has never been about values.
 I don’t think that’s wholly fair.
-The US has tried to rebuild places and support peoples solely because it believes doing so will make the world a more peaceful place.
+America has tried to rebuild places and support peoples solely because it believes doing so will make the world a more peaceful place.

 And yet it may be that the world needs a demonstration of how much values-based foreign policy mattered.
 In its coming absence, the world will have ample demonstration of how much more brutish the West can be.

 This article originally appeared at Geopolitics Made Super, January 3, 2017.